curioussoulscafe/curious-souls-cafe/README.md

 Welcome to the Curious Souls Café!
 This [live web app](https://app.curioussouls.cafe/) is an open-source tool and a companion for our global community, designed to spark meaningful conversations, foster genuine connection, and support personal growth.

+## ✨ Key Features

+The Curious Souls Café web app is built around a few core components designed to facilitate connection and conversation.

+- **Question Decks**: Access the [Question Decks](https://app.curioussouls.cafe/), a collection of curated questions designed to guide soul-searching discussions.
+These decks cover diverse themes and were often co-developed with the global community.
+- **The Dice Roller**: Access the [Virtual Dice Roller](https://app.curioussouls.cafe/dice/) (or read its [docs](https://curioussouls.cafe/dice/)) via the floating dice icon on any page.
+This is a fun tool used to decide who starts, break ties, or engage in meaningful "punishment" prompts.
+- **Meaningful Actions**: Access the [Action Prompts](https://app.curioussouls.cafe/action-prompts/) to spark gratitude, kindness, and inspiration with randomly presented creative tasks.

 ## What is Curious Souls Café?

 Curious Souls Café is a "third place" away from home and work, founded to counter the isolation of modern life.
 It's a global community that hosts events where people can explore life's big questions together.
 Our philosophy is centered on the power of face-to-face conversations to build deeper bonds in a safe, non-judgmental environment.
 This web app was originally created to support our in-person and online events.